What are you currently reading? Heads in Beds by Jacob Tomsky and Homegoing by Yaa Gyasi.

 I hold a BA from Barnard College and a JD from George Washington University Law Center.
 Before law school, I briefly (but memorably) worked as a production assistant on MTV’s THE STATE.
 I'm originally from Montreal, Canada and am the proud mother of two “spirited” little girls.

 What are you currently reading?
-Idaho by Emily Ruskovich and Sport of Kings by C. E. Morgan.
+Idaho by Emily Ruskovich and Transit by Rachel Cusk.

 What’s important/interesting for potential clients to know about you and what you’re looking for?
 I love books that make me miss my subway stop and keep me up too late at night.
 I’m interested in literary fiction with a strong narrative voice and a vivid setting, and I’m particularly drawn to stories that delve into the domestic and explore complicated family relationships.
 In non-fiction, my interests range from narrative journalism, memoir, cultural criticism, women’s studies, history, and science.